 The effect is that a normal user who just wants to read quotes and mark the ones which are or aren't funny will only have to do one captcha per session.
 When they lose the cookie or it expires, they can vote again on the same quotes, but they'll have to do another captcha.
 A user who wants to spam vote a quote, on the other hand, will have to delete the cookie from their system and pass a new captcha for every vote, which makes spam voting by hand very tedious and writing a script to do so challenging.

 The code XKCDB runs on is not currently publicly available.
-While I don't object to releasing it in principle, the code prep required is not high priority for me and I'm reluctant to accept responsibility for maintaining an open-source project.
+I plan to fix this, but the code prep required is not high priority for me right now.
 Feel free to contact me if you want me to know you support this, just be aware that it may not happen in the near future.
 There are at least two quote management systems which are already open source: RASH and Chirpy!.
 I'm not aware of one which is currently being updated, though.

 Banana Mode premiered for April Fools' Day 2012; the injoke it's based on is explained here.
 Search works normally in Banana Mode (i.e. it searches the real quote text, not the altered quote text), and it defaults to off except on any first of April, Pacific time.
 Any votes made while in bananas mode go to this quote, for fairness.